xxshady/altv-gtav-without-rgl/README.md

 exe which replaces GTAVLauncher.exe (skips the rgl/steam/egs launchers) and launches PlayGTAV.exe directly (useful for multiple altv instances)

+## How to build
-to build the exe, select Release x64 in visual studio
+* select Release x64 in visual studio 2022
+* build the exe
+* copy into game folder
+* remove GTAVLauncher.exe
+* replace with your exe